intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/tensorflow.md

 predictions_rdd = predictor.predict()
 ```

-### Relation to TFNet
+### Relationship to TFNet

-**TFNet** is a layer representing a tensorflow sub-graph (specified by the inputs and outputs tensor).
+**TFNet** is a layer representing a TensorFlow sub-graph (specified by the input and output TensorFlow tensors).
-It implements the standard BigDL AbstractModule API, it can be used with other Analytics-Zoo/BigDL layers
+It implements the standard BigDL layer API, and can be used with other Analytics-Zoo/BigDL layers
 to construct more complex models for training or inference using the standard Analytics-Zoo/BigDL API.

-You can think of `TFDatasets`, `TFOptimizer`, `TFPredictor` as a set api for training/testing tensorflow models
+You can think of `TFDatasets`, `TFOptimizer`, `TFPredictor` as a set API for training/testing TensorFlow models
-on Spark/BigDL and resulting a tensorlfow model; while `TFNet` as an Analytics-Zoo layer initialized using tensorflow graph.
+on Spark/BigDL, while `TFNet` as an Analytics-Zoo/BigDL layer initialized using TensorFlow graph.

-For more information on TFNet, please refer to [this](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/APIGuide/PipelineAPI/net.md#tfnet)
+For more information on TFNet, please refer to the [API Guide](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/APIGuide/PipelineAPI/net.md#tfnet)